CaseyZhu/work_summary/zhaoxin/encryption.md

 Different block cipher mode decides different composition of inputs and outputs of different algorithm.
 For example the simplest of the encryption modes is the Electronic Codebook (ECB) mode.
-The message is divided into blocks, and each block is encrypted separately.
+The message is divided into blocks, and each block is encrypted separately.<br>
 ![ECB](https://github.com/CaseyZhu/work_summary/blob/main/zhaoxin/image/ecb.jpg)
 Another example is the Cipher Block Chaining (CBC) mode.
 In CBC mode, each block of plaintext is
-XORed with the previous ciphertext block before being encrypted.
+XORed with the previous ciphertext block before being encrypted.<br>
 ![CBC](https://github.com/CaseyZhu/work_summary/blob/main/zhaoxin/image/cbc.jpg)
 There are more block cipher mode such as PCBC,CTR,OFB...
 ## Authentication